hiddentao/latlong-route-cleaner/README.md

 ## Further code improvements

 Logic:
  * Could use actual mapping data to work out whether a route is possible or not.
 This would also mean knowing the different speed limits for different parts of the route.

 Code:
  * When printing usage help we could dynamically figure out supported output formats in order to show to the user.
- * Refator ReaderFactory and WriteFactory such that they inherit from a base factory class which does most of the grunt work
+ * Refator ReaderFactory and WriteFactory such that they inherit from a base factory class which does most of the grunt work.
+ * Encapsulate the logic into an Algorithm pattern, such that you can have different algorithms to choose from for filtering purposes.
- * Add testing
+ * Add testing.

 ## License